 They have a network of support staff to help you during your time at University, including support workers, mental health mentors, note-takers and dyslexia tutors.

 Find out more about our Student Support Unit.

 Reasonable adjustments for assessments and examinations

-In order for reasonable adjustments and other support arrangements to be put in place, you will need to complete a Student Support Registration form and send it to the Summer School Office.
+In order for reasonable adjustments and other support arrangements to be put in place, you will need to complete a Student Support Registration form and send it to the Sussex Abroad team or Summer School office.
 You will need to provide details and evidence of your needs as well as written confirmation that you consent to your personal information being shared to the Student Support Unit.
-We will need to have received your registration before June 2020.

 Support for international students